NathanWhitmore/R4condevblog/hiddenpattern.md

 data(traps)
 ```

-The initial trick is to summarise the data for graphing.
-However, we shouldn't use this data for the model selection -- we still want to use our original data.
-We can begin by summarising each trap location for purposes of graphing.
+Patterns in binary data can be hard to visualise, however, underlying patterns are often revealed by graphs using summarised data.
+However, we shouldn't use this data for model selection -- we still want to use our original data.
+We begin by summarising the total catch associated with each trap location:

 ```r
 summary <- traps %>%